Xilinx/Vitis_IP_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 Constraints
 -----------

 Should it be necessary to apply constraints within the FIR instance to achieve successful mapping of the design, you need to know the internal instance names for graph and kernel names.
-See :ref:`FIGURE_FIR_SSR`.

 Each FIR variant has a variety of access methods to help assign a constraint on a kernel and/or a net, e.g.: